 Thrilling gradient and giant moguls on the Franco-Swiss border

 How difficult these are to negotiate will depend to a great extent on conditions when you visit.
 If there’s fresh powder and strength in your knees you may be able to bounce down joyfully.
-Whereas if it has not skied for weeks and you’re inching over huge bumps polished to ice by thousands before you, it’s a little less fun.
+Whereas if it has not snowed for weeks and you’re inching over huge bumps polished to ice by thousands before you, it’s a little less fun.
 In those circumstances, there’s no shame (well, not much), in opting to ride down on the chairlift at the side of the slope instead.

 6. Kanin to Sella Nevea, Slovenia to Italy